flyteorg/flyte/rsts/getting_started.rst

        .. note::

+           Two things to note here:

-           You can use pip-compile to build your requirements file. the Dockerfile that comes with this is not GPU ready, but is a simple Dockerfile that should work for most apps.
+           * You can use `pip-compile` to build your requirements file.
+           * The Dockerfile that comes with this is not GPU ready, but is a simple Dockerfile that should work for most of your apps.

-   The workflow can be run locally simply by running it as a python script - ``note the __main__ at the bottom of the file``
+   The workflow can be run locally, simply by running it as a Python script —— note the ``__main__`` entry point at the `bottom of the file <https://github.com/flyteorg/flytekit-python-template/blob/main/myapp/workflows/example.py#L58>`__.

    .. prompt::

        python myapp/workflows/example.py

    .. dropdown:: Expected output